facebookresearch/audiocraft/README.md

 </a>
 <br>

+We use 20K hours of licensed music to train MUSICGEN.
+Specifically, we rely on an internal dataset of 10K high-quality music tracks, and on the ShutterStock and Pond5 music data.

 ## Installation
 Audiocraft requires Python 3.9, PyTorch 2.0.0, and a GPU with at least 16 GB of memory (for the medium-sized model).
 To install Audiocraft, you can run the following: